boilthesea/cleanvid/README.md

 **cleanvid** is a little script to mute profanity in video files in a few simple steps:

 1. The user provides as input a video file and matching `.srt` subtitle file.
 If subtitles are not provided explicitly, they will be extracted from the video file if possible; if not, [`subliminal`](https://github.com/Diaoul/subliminal) is used to attempt to download the best matching `.srt` file.
+2. Optionally (using the `--alass` flag), [`alass`](https://github.com/kaegi/alass) (Automatic Language-Agnostic Subtitle Synchronization) can be used to synchronize the obtained subtitles with the video's audio track, correcting offsets and timing issues.
-2. [`pysrt`](https://github.com/byroot/pysrt) is used to parse the `.srt` file, and each entry is checked against a [list](./src/cleanvid/swears.txt) of profanity or other words or phrases you'd like muted.
+3. [`pysrt`](https://github.com/byroot/pysrt) is used to parse the (potentially synchronized) `.srt` file, and each entry is checked against a [list](./src/cleanvid/swears.txt) of profanity or other words or phrases you'd like muted.
 Mappings can be provided (eg., map "sh*t" to "poop"), otherwise the word will be replaced with *****.
-3. A new "clean" `.srt` file is created. with *only* those phrases containing the censored/replaced objectional language.
+4. A new "clean" `.srt` file is created. with *only* those phrases containing the censored/replaced objectional language (unless `--full-subs` is used).
-4. [`ffmpeg`](https://www.ffmpeg.org/) is used to create a cleaned video file.
+5. [`ffmpeg`](https://www.ffmpeg.org/) is used to create a cleaned video file.
 This file contains the original video stream, but the specified audio stream is muted during the segments containing objectional language.
 That audio stream is re-encoded and remultiplexed back together with the video.
 Optionally, the clean `.srt` file can be embedded in the cleaned video file as a subtitle track.

 You can then use your favorite media player to play the cleaned video file together with the cleaned subtitles.